Stress is actually a state of emotional tension or strain which occurs when we feel that we cannot cope with pressure.

 Nowadays, we live in a stressful time, and we are constantly under pressure.
 That pressure sometimes might be just too much to handle.

-Everyday things which lead to stress are:
+Everyday things that lead to stress are:

 Those that have diabetes and who are under stress on a regular basis are actually more likely to experience poor control over their blood glucose.
 One reason is that stress hormones like cortisol actually increase the amount of sugar in the blood.